aws-samples/aws-big-data-blog/aws-blog-spark-parquet-conversion/README.md

   .orc(output,compression=codec)
 ```

 The script uses Python native threads to orchestrate each batch of 4 months.
 This ensures that we read only enough data in each batch that fits into the memory of the cluster.
-Our Python thread pool has only 1 thread to process one batch at any one time, This could have been made larger to process batches in parallel.
+Our Python thread pool has only 1 thread to process one batch at any one time, This could have been made larger to process batches in parallel on larger clusters.
 ```
 futures=[]
 pool = ThreadPoolExecutor(1)